Use GIS to Define Effective Primary Service Areas or Assessment Areas

-The building, defining, and evaluating an institution's assessment area is crucial for CRA compliance.
-We integrate customer account data with enhanced market data into our GIS-based analytics to help you understand customers, where they are located, and changes that are occuring in the market. .
+The building, defining, and evaluating an institution's assessment area is crucial for CRA compliance Fair Lending Assessments.
+We integrate customer account data with enhanced market data into our GIS-based analytics to help you understand customers, where they are located, and changes that are occurring in the market. .

-Several GIS-based techniques can be used by financial institutions to determine the CRA assessment areas.
+Beyond CRA compliance, there are several GIS-based techniques can be used by financial institutions to determine the institutions primary service areas (PSA).
 They include but are not limited to: Thiessen polygons which evaluate areas based on office locations, the Huff Model, which calculates equal probability trade areas based on weighted variables, Threshold area analysis and others.
 Although you don’t need customer data to start, you do need to analyze your deposits and loans, which can be accomplished through geocoding your deposit and loan base.
 With the geocoded customer data, you will be able to measure the effectiveness of your assessment area by total originations, approvals versus denials, percent inside and outside the assessment area, distribution by low, moderate, middle and upper income defined census tracts, GAP Analysis and much more.

-The following summarizes four of the most common techniques use for defining the assessment area:
+The following summarizes four of the most common techniques use for defining the primary service area (PSA):

-1) The simplest method is to define the assessment area as the MSA (metropolitan statistical area) in which the institution competes.
-Defining the MSA as the assessment is probably the most commonly used definition of the assessment area.
-On the plus side, this definition for an assessment area is easy to define, regulators are familiar with the use of the MSA, census data is readily available for the MSA at the tract level.
+1) The simplest method is to define the area as the MSA (metropolitan statistical area) or a County in which the institution competes.
+Defining the MSA or County as the PSA is probably the most commonly used definition of the assessment area.
+On the plus side, this definition for an PSA is easy to define, regulators and bankers are familiar with the use of the MSA and County, census data is readily available for the MSA or County at the tract level.
 On the downside, the area may be too large for the institution, the GAPs in the assessment area will be highlighted.

 In this example, the institution used the city boundaries to define the assessment area.